-• READMIT (previously attended OLLU)

-- Transcripts from all schools attended since last attending OLLU\\ - 2.
+- If seeking teacher certification, official transcripts must be submitted from ALL colleges/universities attended - 2.
+If seeking undergraduate coursework in Communication and Learning Disorders for the purpose of admission to the graduate program CDIS program, applicant must submit proof of passing all sections of the TASP or THEA, completed criminal background check form (form provided by Office of Admissions) and a one-page typed vita highlighting training experiences that have influenced the applicant's interest in speech-language pathology - Readmit (previously attended OLLU) - 1.
+Transcripts from all schools attended since last attending OLLU - 2.
 If grade point average at OLLU was below 1.75 for freshmen (0-29 semester hours) or 2.0 for all others (30+ semester hours), a personal statement must be submitted.
 This includes: - a.
-Explanation of previous academic performance - Plans for improving academic performance, corrective actions - c.
+Explanation of previous academic performance - b.
+Plans for improving academic performance, corrective actions - c.
 Any other documentation which will support request for readmission